About IssueOps

 deleted | Cancel in-flight tasks for a request |

-transferred | Assign ownership of a request to a different department |
+transferred | Assign ownership of a request to a different team |

 pinned | Upgrade the severity/urgency of a request |